 - Find current deals and specials on Biltmore's Web site.

 Biltmore offers reduced-price admission to guests with disabilities.
 Parking assistance is available for those with state-issued parking permits.
-From the parking area, take a shuttle bus to the front door of the Biltmore House.
 They have some wheelchairs inside the house for guests at no charge if one is available.
-You can tour the first two floors (friendly house guides will take you up in the elevator to the second floor).
+You can tour the first two floors.
 You are welcome to sit and take a break on any chair or seat with a green cushion inside Biltmore House.
-Guests unable to visit the third floor and basement are invited to the second floor rest area and watch a video of the rooms they are unable to access.
-You can park by the Conservatory for wheelchair access to the Walled Garden.
-There is plenty of parking at the winery and Antler Village, and it's very easy to get around in a wheelchair.
-All shops and restaurants are wheelchair accessible.
+At the gardens, park by the Conservatory for wheelchair access to the Walled Garden.
+Antler Hill Village, the winery and all shops and restaurants are wheelchair accessible.
 Guests with hearing difficulties can request a Neckloop Telecoil Coupler or a printed transcript of the audio guide.
 You can also request a Sign Language Interpreter by calling 800-411-3812 at least seven days prior to visiting.
-Guests who are blind or have low vision can receive a complimentary audio guide.
+Guests who are blind or have low vision receive a complimentary audio guide.

 Just for Children

-There's plenty of fun at Antler Hill Village.
-Run and climb in the Pisgah Playground.
-At the barn, explore farm life at the turn of the century and antique farm equipment.
-Play with chickens, roosters, goats, horses and sheep in the farmyard.
-Demos, crafts and period games available select days.
+At the Antler Hill Farm, explore farm life with chickens, roosters, goats, horses and sheep.
 For the house tour, ask for the special kid's audio tour.

 - For GPS, use 1 Lodge St, Asheville, NC 28803